 Notwithstanding anything to the contrary, in the event the Issuer has notified the Trustee that it will exercise the Call Option, any interest payment due on the Interest Payment Date immediately preceding the Call Option Date shall be paid on such Call Option Date.

+Issue Rating:

-Issue Rating: The Bonds are rated PRS [•] by PhilRatings.
+The Bonds are rated PRS Aaa by PhilRatings, with a Stable Outlook.

 NET PROCEEDS FROM THE OFFER